mehulagg/gitlab/doc/topics/git/git_rebase.md

 the changes you're adding do not break any existing changes added to the target branch after you created your feature branch.

-For example, to update your branch `my-feature-branch`, with `master`:
+For example, to update your branch `my-feature-branch` with `master`:

 1. Checkout your feature branch: